Hip to be Square

 Using this knowledge, we can make a chart.

 |XF focal length||35mm film equivalent||6x6 equivalent|

 We've now mathed the shit out of this.
+Using this chart, we can see that a XF 23mm lens, shot square, covers the "normal" field-of-view, and sets a new point in determining whether a lens is wide or long.
 But how does it look in real life?

 I shot test images using my X-Pro2 and my four favorite XF primes, and compared them to the viewfinder view of the Hasselblad 500C/M with those four lenses attached.
 The 500C/M has about 95% viewfinder coverage, so the actual photo will have slightly more in the frame than what we see here.
 I also bumped the tripod while switching cameras.
 I also shot the test photos of my kitchen at night.
 This is a sloppy, shitty test, and I should be ashamed, but I'm currently the first-time-parent of an infant and that's my excuse.
 Hopefully I can improve this test sometime soon.Hasselblad on the top row, Fujifilm X on the bottom

 As the numbers say, the XF 23mm lens is similar in view to the Hasselblad 80mm lens.
 And the XF 35mm lens's view is between the Hasselblad 80mm and 150mm lenses, and the XF 50mm is between the 150mm and 250mm lenses.
 Hooray, the math works.Fujifilm X square photo

 Hopefully, you find this information helpful.
 It certainly does help me understand why I rely so heavily on my XF 16mm lens – and it makes me wonder if I should look into trying that Zeiss Touit 12mm.
 But that's for a different article.